 Leaving a gap

 When laying the chipboards, ensure there is at least a 10mm gap around the perimeter of the flooring.
 This gap will allow for expansion, preventing buckling from occurring, which can result in an uneven floor surface.
-Additionally, tongue and groove chipboard flooring should be laid in a staggered formation, to spread the weight distribution across the joists below.
+You should lay tongue and groove chipboard flooring in a staggered formation, to spread the weight distribution across the joists below.
 The long edges should run across the joists, whilst the shorter edges should finish at the centre of the joists.

 Final thoughts

 Its affordability makes it a cost-effective option for subfloors and underlayment, providing a stable and even surface for the final flooring material.
-Chipboard is also known for its versatility, as it can be easily cut to fit various spaces.
+Chipboard is also incredibly versatile, and you can easily cut it to fit various spaces.

 It has good dimensional stability and strength, making it suitable for supporting heavy loads.